-It would be best if you always made a repair decision based on the average lifespan of the roof.
-Every type of roof has a different lifespan.
-If it hasn’t been too long since the roof was installed, repairs will definitely be an option.
-Here’s what the average lifespan of some of the most common types of roof looks like:
+It's best to always make a repair decision based on the average lifespan of your roof.
+Every type of roof has a different lifespan, including yours!
+Here’s what the average lifespan of some of the most common types of roofs looks like:

-3. What are the Frequency of Maintenance Efforts and the Size of the Damage?
+3. What's the Frequency of Maintenance and the Size of the Damage?

 The Brittle Roof Test